 You can also manage and maintain the check-in/out issues with proper training.
 A smart front-desk executive can easily handle these without any delay and could assist you to connect with your guests in a better way.
 Maintain a regular positive conversation with your staff members.
 They need feedback about the quality of their work, both good and bad!
 You also need to communicate regularly with hotel staff about any changes or special events that may be coming up because surprises are nice for guests, but not for employees!

-6. Rigorous and continuous training: If you want your hotel to improve overall, your staff should be encouraged to improve individually because nothing remains constant!
+6. Hotel Manager To Undergo Rigorous and Continuous training: If you want your hotel to improve overall, your staff should be encouraged to improve individually because nothing remains constant!
 Provide job-appropriate training opportunities to your staff so they can perform better.
 These might be workshops on improving customer relations or cooking classes for your restaurant staff.
 Again, talk with your staff to learn their needs.
 You can also research industry publications for additional ideas.
 You should always provide adequate mentor-ship and training for new staff members.
 Providing opportunities for staff to learn and move up within the hotel promotes overall morale and helps you develop well-rounded employees.

 Usually, you will want to build steady relationships with suppliers, so you are not constantly making up new orders for supplies.
 Occasionally, however, you should study the market and see if other suppliers might work better for you.
 If you have a longstanding relationship with one dealer, but someone else is offering better prices, you may want to ask your first dealer to match the price.
-This can help you keep expenses down.
+This can help you keep your expenses down.

 Let’s take a real-life example: The Marriott International's Aloft Hotels brand tested a robotic butler called "Botlr" in the late 2017 as a way to aid and assist all the front desk associates to respond more quickly to guest queries and demands.
 Earlier this year, the brand introduced a whole-new generation of Botlr that takes the form of a chatbot instead of a robot and it’s known as ChatBotlr; it's available via text message to the guests & allows them to make service requests directly from their smartphones -- anywhere and anytime when they have a need.
 This has made the brand more relevant and more number of millennial travelers have been attracted through this campaign.
 This shows us that brand relevance is pivotal in the hospitality industry.